 Best value

-Review: Tern Quick Haul Long Midtail Cargo Bike
+Tern Quick Haul Long Midtail Cargo Bike In-depth Review

 Tern’s new Quick Haul Long is the best-priced midtail cargo bike that can truly hold 2 child seats, the reliable Bosch eBike system with 85Nm of torque, and great accessories.
 Let’s dig into this review to see what makes the Quick Haul Long cargo bike special, some concerns, and who it may be for.